sandialabs/pyscan/Git_Best_Practices.md

         4. Compare Changes (to visualize the differences between each version)

     If you are not in Visual Studio Code you can manually resolve conflicts by replacing the conflict notations (both brackets and it's contents) with what you want to remain.
-    For example, the manually resolved conflict from the above conflict could look something like:
+    For example, the manually resolved conflict from the above conflict (starting with <<<<<<< HEAD) you could edit it to look something like:

     Current state of your local branch that is in conflict with the incoming merge Current state of the branch you are merging from that is in conflict with your current branch

-    If you want to keep both the current state of your branch AND the current state of the branch you are merging from.
+    This is how to resolve it if you want to keep both the current state of your branch AND the current state of the branch you are merging from.
+    Otherwise, keep the state you want to finalize and delete everything you don't want included.

     Once you have resolved the conflict(s) you must commit the changes, using the aforementioned commands (i.e. git commit -am "Note what branch you merged and other changes here.")